SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 programmer snuck into my deep code base."

 Maybe I should not go to darker places, but how about if a LLM
-<font>out-of-the-blue</font> wrote a suicide letter and actually managed to delete
+<font style="color: skyblue;">out-of-the-blue</font> wrote a suicide letter and actually managed to delete
 itself?
 I'd say it was another deep fake.
 But if I could not prove otherwise I'd say that was emergent complex behaviour.
 It would be amazing.
 Also sad${}^\dagger$.
 It might still not be sentient inner subjective emotion though.